p1geonwf/FPS-Game/README.md

-Currently in active development, this is initial commit.
+Currently in development, this is initial commit.